12Mesh2002/Generative_Ai/README.md

 ## Getting Started

 1. **Download the Kaggle Dataset:**
-   - Install the Kaggle API by running `pip install kaggle`.
-   - Obtain your Kaggle API key from your Kaggle account (Account > Create New API Token).
-Upload the `kaggle.json` file to your Colab or Kaggle Notebook environment.
-   - Download the dataset using the following command:
-     ```bash
-     !kaggle datasets download -d landscape-pictures
-     ```
+   - You can just go to this url and download the dataset manually from kaggle: [https://www.kaggle.com/datasets/arnaud58/landscape-pictures](https://www.kaggle.com/datasets/arnaud58/landscape-pictures)
    - Extract the downloaded zip file.

 2. **Update Dataset Path in Code:**
    - Open the provided code in your preferred editor.